lammps/lammps/examples/meam/msmeam/README.md

 To run Baske's test, do

-    lmp -in test.in
+    lmp -in in.msmeam

 Then

-    diff test.dump test.dump.bu
+    diff dump.msmeam dump.msmeam.bu